chapmanb/cloudbiolinux/README.md

 Each time you'd like to use EC2, you need to create a remote instance to work with, which can be done nicely via the [AWS console][4].
 Pick an AMI, start an instance and ensure that it is running.

-You will need to increase the size of the root filesystem to fit all of the CloudBioLinux data and libraries.
-This is done by ssh-ing in to the
+For building from scratch, you will need to increase the size of the root filesystem to fit all of the CloudBioLinux data and libraries.
+This is done by starting the instance from the commandline:

+       % ec2-run-instances ami-cef405a7 -k sobchak-keypair -t m1.large -b /dev/xvda1=:20
+       % ec2-describe-instances i-0ca39764

-machine:
+Then ssh to the machine:

        % ssh -i ~/.ec2/id-sobchak.keypair ubuntut@ec2-174-129-68-135.compute-1.amazonaws.com
-       % sudo resize2fs /dev/sda1
+       % sudo resize2fs /dev/xvda1
        % df -h

 # LICENSE